Mali entry requirements for United Kingdom passport holders

 Transiting through Mali

-UK passport holders transiting through Mali do not need a visa if staying airside and not passing through immigration.
+UK passport holders transiting through Mali require a visa, even if staying airside.

 Transit hubsBamako–Sénou International Airport (BKO)